k6ps/maisitikas-maze-solver/README.md

 # Status

 This is currently work in progress.
-I may not publish some best parts of code before the competition - just in case :D. The algorithm lacks cycle detetion - but i'm working on it.
-Also, the EV3 part does not work yet.
+The algorithm lacks cycle detection - but i'm working on it.

+The EV3 part does not fully work yet.
+I'm not sure if i get it to working at all - seems like the EV3 ultrasound distance sensors are not accurate enough in distances less than 5 cm.
+Also it is not quite possible to create a robot that has width less than 10cm with LEGO parts.
+Thus, i have a hard time getting it to not hit any wall.

 Simulator works fine.

 # Running Unit Tests